Charles Breese (politician)

 Charles Edward Breese (26 March 1867 – 15 August 1932) was a Welsh solicitor, antiquarian and Liberal politician.
+He was Major during World War I and became Parliamentary Private Secretary to H. A. L. Fisher, the President of the Board of Education.

 Family

 Breese was the son of Edward Breese (1835–1881), lawyer and antiquary, who published Kalendars of Gwynedd, a complete record of the high officers (sheriffs, MPs etc.) of the counties of Anglesey, Caernarvonshire, and Merionethshire.
-Edward Breese was David Lloyd George's first employer when Lloyd George became a solicitor in Portmadoc.
+Edward Breese was David Lloyd George's first employer when Lloyd George became a solicitor in Portmadoc, later Prime Minister of the United Kingdom.
 Edward Breese was Liberal Party agent for Merioneth and South Caernarvonshire and involved Lloyd George in campaigning and canvassing for the Liberal Party in elections after 1880.
 In 1894 Charles Breese married Janet, daughter of the Reverend Paul Methuen Stedman.
 Breese was a devout Anglican by religion, even though he went on to represent a strongly nonconformist seat in Parliament.
 He was also a prominent Freemason.

 Career

 Charles Breese was admitted as a solicitor in 1889 and, like Lloyd George, worked in the firm of Breese, Jones and Casson in Portmadoc, the practice founded by his father's uncle David Williams, Liberal MP for Merioneth from 1868 to 1869.
-Breese's cousin Osmond Williams was also Liberal MP for Merioneth from 1900 to 1910.
+Breese's cousin Sir Osmond Williams was also Liberal MP for Merioneth from 1900 to 1910.
 Breese served in the Volunteers and during the First World War, he fought in the European theatre, reaching the rank of Major.
 Like his father, he was deeply interested in antiquarianism, archaeology and heraldry.
 He was chairman of the executive committee of the Cambrian Archaeological Association and was one of its vice-presidents in 1930.